exogen/graphbrainz/schema.md

   # The begin and end dates of the entity’s existence.
 Its exact
   # meaning depends on the type of entity.
   lifeSpan: LifeSpan

+  # The start time of the event.
   time: Time

+  # Whether or not the event took place.
   cancelled: Boolean

+  # A list of songs performed, optionally including links to
+  # artists and works.
+See the [setlist documentation](https://musicbrainz.org/doc/Event/Setlist)
+  # for syntax and examples.
   setlist: String

+  # What kind of event the event is, e.g. concert, festival, etc.
   type: String

   # The MBID associated with the